Full Admission

 Any approved changes will be effective the following semester.
 Therefore, students must submit the application by the last Friday in October [To be effective in spring] or last Friday in March [To be effective in Summer or Fall].

-Non-degree admission to the Graduate School is granted to those who wish to enroll in courses but do not intend to qualify for a degree.
+Non-degree admission to the Graduate School is granted to those who wish to enroll in courses but not seeking admission to a a degree or certificate granting program.
+This includes online courses for both domestic and international students who are not seeking F1 visa status.
+Programs may restric non-degree admission to some or all of their courses.
 Students who hold at least a bachelor’s degree from a regionally accredited college or university and who wish to enroll in graduate courses for their own personal enrichment or professional advancement may do so by completing the online application.
 A nonrefundable $30 application fee is required.
 Applicants for graduate-at-large status must present proof of degree at the time of application.
 A maximum of twelve semester hours taken in graduate-at-large status at Chicago State University prior to formal admission may be applied to a master’s degree program with the approval of the department administering the program.
 (Certain programs may only permit fewer hours.).
 Admission on a non-degree basis does not imply eligibility for matriculation or acceptance to any degree program.
 Students seeking admission to a specific program must submit a new, complete application along with all required documents for that program.

 Applying for Admission